 The Company accepts financial assets as collateral that it is permitted to sell or repledge, deliver or otherwise use.
 This collateral is generally obtained under resale and other securities financing agreements, customer margin loans and derivative contracts.
 Collateral is generally used under repurchase and other securities financing agreements, to cover short sales, and to collateralize derivative contracts.
-In many instances, the Company is permitted to rehypothecate the financial assets it received as collateral, subject to regulations which prohibit the rehypothecation of customer fully-paid and excess margin securities, as set forth in customer protection SEC Rule 15c3-3.
+In many instances, the Company is permitted to rehypothecate the financial assets it received as collateral, subject to regulations which prohibit the rehypothecation of customer fully-paid and excess margin securities, as set forth in SEC Rule 15c3-3 (the customer reserve requirements rule).

-Notes to Consolidated Statement of Financial Condition December 31, 2020
+Notes to Consolidated Statement of Financial Condition December 31, 2021

-The following table presents the fair value of collateral accepted at December 31, 2020.
+The following table presents the fair value of collateral accepted at December 31, 2021.

-(in millions) Collateral that is permitted to be sold or repledged, delivered, or otherwise used \$ 889,760 Collateral sold or repledged, delivered, or otherwise used (a) 776.433
+Collateral that is permitted to be sold or repledged, delivered, or otherwise used \$ 903,115 Collateral sold or repledged, delivered, or otherwise used ^(a) 796,861